tier4/drs-docs/docs/calibration/index.md

 ### For calibration tool (calibration docker container)

-For the calibration tool, execute the below script.
+The calibration tool is available in the calibration docker container launched by the below command.
-The command line option is to mount the host home directory to /home/data in order to save the calibration results outside the docker container.
+The command line option is to mount the host directory to /tmp/calib to save the calibration results outside the docker container.
 Please modify the directory according to your usage environment.

 ```shell